 For in-line applications, where the electrode is installed in a pipe, the electrode should be placed on the discharge side of the pump (under positive pressure).
 A "U" trap should be included so that if flow stops, the electrode is still immersed in the solution.
 If the flow through the pipe can not be shut down for cleaning and calibrating the electrode, install the electrode in a by-pass line with isolation valves to allow for electrode removal.
 The electrode should be installed in an area where there is good solution movement and where it will respond rapidly to chemical additions.
 The placement of the electrode relative to the placement of chemical replenishment, along with the quality of the mixing and replenishment flow rate, is critical to accurate control.

-When connecting pipe to the in-line mounting tee of a WEL electrode, use no more than 3 wraps of Teflon tape and only screw in the pipe to FINGER TIGHT.
-Over-tightening will crack the tee.
+IMPORTANT: To avoid cracking the female pipe threads on the supplied plumbing parts, use no more than 3 wraps of Teflon tape and thread in the pipe FINGER tight plus 1/2 turn!
 Do not use pipe dope to seal the threads of the flow switch because the clear plastic will crack!

 Symbol Publication Description

 IEC 417, No.5019 Protective Conductor Terminal

 IEC 417, No. 5007 On (Supply)

-IEC 417, No. 5008 Off (Supply)
+$\bigcirc$ IEC 417, No. 5008 Off (Supply)

 4 ISO 3864, No. B.3.6 Caution, risk of electric shock

 ISO 3864, No. B.3.1 Caution